 9. Coconut Oil

-Coconut oil is a great source of healthy fats, including brain-boosting medium chain triglycerides (MCTs).
+Another awesome pantry staple, coconut oil is a great source of healthy fats, including brain-boosting medium chain triglycerides (MCTs).
 Coconut oil has a high smoke point, so it can be great to use for cooking.
 It has a long list of benefits – including improved lipid profiles, reduced waist circumference, reduced inflammation, functioning as an antimicrobial, may help with weight loss, may help protect against Alzheimer’s, and may improve antioxidant status (studies below).
 While most of these benefits also assume you’re eating a generally healthy diet to start with, they’re impressive nonetheless.

 11. Apple Cider Vinegar